 2. Preparation is Key

-Preparing all your meals before you start work is the key to eating healthy.
+Preparing all of your meals before you start work is the key to eating healthy.
 If you eat straight away when you get home the last thing you want to be doing is cooking when you are tired and hungry.
 Cook as much as you can beforehand so that all you have to do is heat up your food when you get home or wake up later on.
 This can be doing things such as grilling chicken breast, steaming veggies, boiling rice and making overnight oats all before you start work.
 It helps to do this for a few days in advance so you aren’t spending time each night doing it, that way if you have a rough shift you can focus on getting some more sleep in.
 It may also be a great idea to invest in a slow cooker!
-You can put you favourite dish on while you are at work and then eat it straight away when you wake up.
+You can put your favourite dish on while you are at work and then eat it straight away when you wake up.

 3. Stop Unhealthy Snacking